 The movement of fluids in, out and along an open borehole is complex.
 The fluid movement varies over time depending on both transient and permanent hydraulic pressures in both the fractures and matrix porosity.
 The process of drilling and circulating drilling fluid places the surrounding formations in hydraulic as well as both thermal and chemical disequilibrium that recover over time, each at different rates.
+Whether the drilling process creates a positive pressure gradient relative to the rock (forcing water into the formation), or a negative gradient (drawing water out) depends on a complex variety of circumstances including the hydraulic pressures in the formation and fractures above, as well the pumping drilling flushing depths etc. After drilling (i.e. during geophysical logging) the entire system gradually re-equilibrates, a process that can continue over days and weeks.
 The presence of the open borehole itself provides an open conduit cross-connecting hydraulic units that are naturally isolated that creates vertical flow along the borehole annulus herein assessed using impeller and electromagnetic flowmeters supplemented with temperature and fluid conductivity data.
 That vertical flow varies temporally as various fractures and layers with interconnected porosity hydraulically recover to drilling and/or respond to other influences e.g., regional pumping and weather events.
 Assessing fluid movement can also be further complicated by varying fluid characteristics such as density and temperature.
 Identifying hydraulically active zones (fractures and permeable lithologic layers) requires consideration of structural interpretations (from ATV and OTV), interconnected porosity (from NMR), lithology (primarily gamma) and borehole diameter (virtual and mechanical caliper) to assess when fundamental assumptions (e.g., laminar flow) may not apply.

-A thorough interpretation of the hydraulic characteristics of SB_BH01 requires integration of other data such as hydraulic testing (WP06) and laboratory testing (WP04) along with shallow drilling results.
-However, based on the geophysical and hydrogeophysical data collected in the deeper (below approximately 166 mBGS) portion of SB_BH01, the major subdivision of hydraulic characteristics and inferences are described below.
-Please note, these depths are approximate, and observations of variability pertain to the time span between measurements and may not persist.
+A thorough interpretation of the hydraulic characteristics of SB_BH02 requires integration of other data such as hydraulic testing (WP06) and laboratory testing (WP04) along with shallow drilling results.
+However, based on the geophysical and hydrogeophysical data collected in the deeper (below approximately 204.69 mBGS) portion of SB_BH02, the major subdivision of hydraulic characteristics and inferences are described below.
+The subdivision into zones is primarily based on a balanced consideration of: